-Here we introduce ToxTempAssistant, an LLM-based tool that generates draft ToxTemp documents, enabling toxicologists to focus on reviewing and refining content rather than performing repetitive manual data entry.
+Here we introduce ToxTempAssistant, an LLM-based tool that is designed to generate draft ToxTemp documents, potentially allowing toxicologists to focus on reviewing and refining content rather than performing repetitive manual data entry.

-Since ToxTempAssistant functions exclusively as a documentation aid and does not make medical or legal decisions, nor serves a safety function, it qualifies as a “limited-risk” system under the EU AI Act and does not require additional risk-management measures17.
+Since ToxTempAssistant functions exclusively as a documentation aid and does not make medical or legal decisions, nor serves a safety function, it qualifies as a “limited-risk” system under the EU AI Act and does not require additional risk-management measures18.
 Nonetheless, it remains essential to determine whether the utility of such a system outweighs its inherent limitations, most notably the tendency of LLMs to generate hallucinated information17, potentially compromising scientific integrity.